gowri-2005-dev/task-manager/README.md

 A simple Task Manager REST API built using Node.js and Express.js.

-The project demonstrates CRUD operations and deployment using Docker and Kubernetes.
+The project demonstrates CRUD operations, Docker containerization, Kubernetes deployment, Jenkins CI/CD automation, and deployment on AWS EC2.

 ## Technologies Used